miquelMariano/hitachiCCI/README.md

 Role Variables
 --------------

-No defined variables but is necessary edit your horcmXXX.conf placed on files dir.
+No defined variables but is necessary edit your horcmXXX.conf placed on templates dir.

 Example: